Framingham State University

 The open, marketplace style servery showcases cooking and offers students a stronger sensory experience with their meal prep.

 Enthusiastically supported by students and the broader campus community, the project adds FSU’s first on-campus Dunkin’ Donuts on the upper level of the McCarthy Center.
 Campus surveys indicated this was strongly favored by students over the existing coffee kiosk.
 A summer construction schedule enables continued use of the Dining Commons during the academic calendar.
-The project will open for the Fall 2018 semester.
+The project opened for the Fall 2018 semester.